Other Exercises

 Fill In the blanks, then press Score to check your answers

-When I was six old, I broke my leg
+I was six years old, I broke my leg

-And tasted the perfume of the mountain grass as I down
+And the sweet perfume of the mountain grass as I rolled down

 I found my heart and broke it here